AirshipCMS/Docs/Collection-Templates.md

 #### Property: `public_path`
 The public path is the identifier for collection following / in the url.
-The permalink contains only lowercase letters, numbers, underscores, and dashes.
+The public path contains only lowercase letters, numbers, underscores, and dashes.
 By default, it is the same as the title or name, and can be edited in the Admin panel at any time.

 Example Markup:
 ```